18F/before-you-ship/_pages/infrastructure/monitoring.md

 * [New Relic Synthetics](http://newrelic.com/synthetics)
 * [Pingdom](https://www.pingdom.com/)
-    * [Open an issue in the DevOps repo](https://github.com/18F/DevOps/issues/new?title=set+up+Pingdom+for+%3Cproject%3E) to get this set up.
+    * [Open an issue in the Infrastructure repo](https://github.com/18F/Infrastructure/issues/new?title=set+up+Pingdom+for+%3Cproject%3E) to get this set up.

 ## Notification Methods

-Ways to alert DevOps & project team members:
+Ways to alert Infrastructure & project team members:

 * **Slack**, though you may not want all errors going to the project's main Slack channel.
 (See the section below on [grouping notification channels](#grouping-notification-channels))
 * **SMS**, which is only available through certain services - Pingdom and PagerDuty provide SMS, but New Relic doesn't; instead it has...